unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned if getting the user's profile picture was successful.
+* `200 OK`: Returned if the user's profile picture was GET successfully.
 The picture had previously been uploaded by user and was returned within the body of the request.
-* `303 See Other`: Returned if getting the user's profile picture was successful and the profile picture was system default picture.
-The picture can be retrieved from the returned URL.
+* `303 See Other`: Returned if the user's profile picture was GET successfully and the profile picture is the default system profile picture.
+The profile picture can be retrieved from the returned URL.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to get callee user's permission.
+    * Returned if the caller does not have permission to GET the user's profile picture.
 * `404 Not Found`: Returned if the user id is invalid.

 ##### Example